mattpe/bcwt/week2.md

    - Add new function 'user_post' to `./controllers/userController.js`.
 The function should log the user data sent by the form to the console.
    - Modify `/` route for post method in `./routes/userRoute.js`.
 The route should execute 'user_post' function.
 Test with Postman and with the form in `example-ui/ui1/front.html`

 1. Files are sent in HTTP as [multipart/form-data](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST).
-Because Express does not handle this type by default you need to use third party middelware like [Multer](https://github.com/expressjs/multer)
+Because Express does not handle this type by default you need to use third party middleware like [Multer](https://github.com/expressjs/multer)

    - The second form in `example-ui/ui1/front.html` is for uploading a file
    - Add `uploads` folder to `week2` and put the folder in version control; but not its content, e.g.